Fred Thomas (athlete)

-Fred Thomas (December 26, 1923 – May 20, 1981) was a Canadian multi-sport professional athlete.
+Fred S. Thomas (December 26, 1923 – May 20, 1981) was a Canadian multi-sport professional athlete.
 He played on semi-professional or professional teams in basketball, baseball, and Canadian football.
 He was a standout on his college basketball team and is known as one of Canada's finest basketball players.
 A 2019 profile by TVOntario described Thomas as "the greatest Canadian athlete you've never heard of".
 He would likely have been more well-known had Black people not been denied opportunities to compete in major professional sports leagues in the 1940s and 1950s.